2012 – present (5 years)

-1) The Collective are an Australian boy band consisting of 4 members: Trent Bell, Julian De Vizio, Jayden Sierra and Will Singe, with original member Zach Russell leaving the group in early 2014.
+1) The Collective were an Australian boy band consisting of 5 members: Trent Bell, Julian De Vizio, Jayden Sierra, Will Singe, and Zach Russell.

-They were formed during the fourth season of The X Factor Australia in 2012 and finished in third place, being the only group to ever make the grand finale in the Australian series.
-The Collective subsequently signed with Sony Music Australia and released their debut single “Surrender”, which debuted at number six on the ARIA Singles Chart.
-The group’s self-titled mini album The Collective was released on 14 December 2012, featuring recorded versions of songs they performed on The X Factor.
+They were formed during the fourth season of The X Factor Australia in 2012 and finished in third place, being the first group to ever make the grand finale in the current Australian series on channel Seven.
+The Collective subsequently signed with Sony Music Australia and released their debut single "Surrender", which debuted at number six on the ARIA Singles Chart.
+The group's self-titled mini album The Collective was released on 14 December 2012, featuring recorded versions of songs they performed on The X Factor.